 How To Identify ‘At Risk’ Areas

-Different types of homes have different weak points when it comes to home security.
+Different types of homes have different weak points when it comes to home security and identifying each and ensuring that it’s covered by a camera or sensor is key to ensuring your home is fully secured..

 A house with large gardens may have large areas around ground floor windows that are badly lit at night.
-This will allow intruders to pick an easy access point without been seen.
-So security lights, burglar alarm and security camera are all valid home security measures.
+This will allow intruders to pick an easy access point without being seen.

 In a second floor flat, the main at risk area would be the hall adjacent to the entry door as this is the only reasonable entry route.
 A door entry system with a video link might be the best solution here.